IrisdeRuiter/VAST_Extragalactic_DR1/README.md

 conda activate vast_env
 ```

-This environment contains the basic python and astronomy packages, as well as [vaex](https://vaex.readthedocs.io/en/latest/), which we need to read in the large light curve database tables efficiently.
+This environment contains basic python and astronomy packages, as well as [vaex](https://vaex.readthedocs.io/en/latest/), which we need to read in the large light curve database tables efficiently.